ikny/lem-dev/dev/log.md

 I'm gonna go to bed now.

 __EDIT 16.9.: I read on stack overflow that there is no need to solve this.
-So at least now, there is really no nedd to do so.__
+So at least now, there is really no need to do so.__

 ## 16.9.
 Firstly, some knowledge I gained: when deciding about sampling frequency and bit depth, I'd decide for the basics: 44.1 kHz, 16 bit depth.
 I am still not sure in what format I would like to store my loops.